sadakosa/pokedex-express-users/README.md

 * Create the relevant `tables.sql` file to create the appropriate table for your database

-* Create new routes for user-creattion
+* Create new routes for user-creation

 * Create new routes for user-login and user-logout